neurodata/checklists/figures.md

 1. is color use consistent (within and across figures?
 2. can colorblind people see it (use colororacle.org)?
-3. are any colors offensive (check http://www.informationisbeautiful.net/visualizations/colours-in-cultures/)?
-4. is brand palette being used?
+4. is brand palette being used appropriately?

 ### affordances: